Megabit/Blazorise/docs/_docs/helpers/enums.md

 ---
 title: "Enums"
 permalink: /docs/helpers/enums/
-excerpt: "Blazorise have it's own set of enums that you can use instead of manually writing css classnames."
+excerpt: "Blazorise have it's own set of enums that you can use instead of manually writing CSS class-names."
 toc: true
 toc_label: "Enums"
 ---